 - There should be no more than three members in the group from the same School or Department.

-- The group will strive to maintain a minimum of 60% (BAME)/40% (White) membership split.
+- The group will strive to maintain a minimum of 60% BAME and 40% White membership split.

 - The group will strive to ensure that the membership reflects a diverse range of religious affiliations.

-Sukhi Bains is the Co-Chair of the group, and the Head of Equaltiy and Diversity at the University.
+Sukhi Bains supports the Chair of the group, and is the Head of EDI at the University.
 Sukhi leads on the University’s statutory equalities requirements, as well as associated accreditation initiatives.
 Sukhi liaises with external organisations on behalf of the University specific to EDI, such as Advance HE, Equality and Human Rights Commission, Prince’s Responsible Business Network, Business in the Community, Scottish Funding Council, and Universities Scotland.